Bristol

 Before heading out for your Heritage Open Days visit, please check entries for last-minute changes.

-Join local walking group Walkers are Welcome and hear about Keynsham.
+Join local walking group Walkers are Welcome and learn something of Keynsham's History.

 A Talk: Keynsham 1945-2020 75 Years